-Our speakers have been selected thoughtfully to reflect TEDxChapmanU’s theme of Icons, Geniuses & Mavericks.
+Thank you to all our 2013 speakers!
+Each speakers was selected thoughtfully to reflect TEDxChapmanU’s theme of Icons, Geniuses & Mavericks.
 Their stories will stir your mind with new thoughts, inspire deeper conversations, and elevate you to look at yourself, and others, through a new set of lenses.
+To view their presentation, visit our 2013 talks page .

 Founder & Game Designer